afonso-sousa/argumentation_mining_pt/README.md

 - Preprocessed data from [this repo](https://github.com/UKPLab/acl2017-neural_end2end_am);
 - Annotation Projection algorithm from [this repo](https://github.com/UKPLab/coling2018-xling_argument_mining);
 - [SimAlign](https://github.com/cisnlp/simalign) as the word alignment tool;
-- [Targer](https://github.com/achernodub/targer) as a neural tagger;
 - Multilingual word embeddings from [this repo](https://github.com/facebookresearch/MUSE).

 ## Usage
 Make use of the script files on [this folder](https://github.com/AfonsoSalgadoSousa/argumentation_mining_pt/tree/main/scripts) to build the annotation projection corpus or scripts on [this folder](https://github.com/AfonsoSalgadoSousa/argumentation_mining_pt/tree/main/tagger/scripts) for train and evaluation of the sequence tagging models.
-For a detail explanation on how to use the tagger tool to train/evaluate/save models, please refer to the [Tagger repo](https://github.com/achernodub/targer).
+For sequence tagging, we adopt the model from [NeuroNLP2](https://www.aclweb.org/anthology/P16-1101).
+For a detailed explanation on how to use the tagger tool, please refer to the [NeuroNLP2 repository](https://github.com/XuezheMax/NeuroNLP2).

 ## Building the Portuguese Dataset
 Assuming the following file structure: